 5. Acting for a company based in the North West in respect of the OFT investigation in the UK automotive industry - from dawn raid to settlement

 6. Acting for a trade association defending allegations of participation in anti-competitive conduct

 7. Acting for an international pharmaceutical company on an EC dawn raid in Yorkshire

 8. Obtaining leniency markers for various clients based in the North of England in respect of matters which were not pursued by regulators on administrative grounds

 1. Acting for an intervener before the ECJ in respect of an EC decision

-2. Eden Brown v OFT - appeal before the CAT in respect of the OFT's construction recruitment forum cartel decision
+2. Eden Brown v OFT - appeal before the Competition Aid Tribunal (CAT) in respect of the OFT's construction recruitment forum cartel decision

 3. 2 Travel v Cardiff Bus - landmark follow-on damages action before the CAT in which exemplary damages were awarded for the first time in a competition case

 4. Quarmby Construction v OFT - appeal on behalf of a Yorkshire-based construction company before the CAT in respect of the OFT's construction cartel decision and before the Court of Appeal

 5. Imperial Tobacco v OFT - appeal before the CAT in respect of the OFT's tobacco cartel-type decision - acting for Sainsbury's as intervener (Sainsbury's were the immunity applicant and Adam obtained that immunity, and had been advising Sainsbury's throughout the investigation)